Cervical effacement: Misoprostol

+Dinoprostone

 Also in the class of prostaglandins, dinoprostone increases contractions.
 It is available in both gel and vaginal insert form and while both are safe and efficacious, one study has found that in those with a bishop score of less than or equal to 4, the vaginal insert seemed to be more effective in spontaneous vaginal delivery by about 20%.